johnnygreeney/CardanoForTheMasses/Chapter-6-Plutus.md

 Plutus Tx refers to parts of a Haskell program that are used to compile a contract application’s on-chain component into Plutus Core (this compiled code is then used for validating a transaction, hence the ‘Tx’).
 The Plutus Core expression that results may be included in transaction data or saved in the ledger.
 Plutus script refers to certain chunks of code that need specific processing on the blockchain.
 You can manage the flow of execution of a Plutus script by utilizing transactions.
 As a result, a transaction can be thought of as a series of messages sent to the smart contract.

 While assessing the off-chain code, the wallet should initiate a transaction.
 Once the transaction is submitted, it will be verified, and a validator node will analyze the Plutus code.
-Every node comes with a Plutus interpreter that is responsible for running script validators on-chain.
+Every node comes with a Plutus interpreter[^06] that is responsible for running script validators on-chain.
 The transaction will be deemed legitimate if the script evaluates correctly.
 The transaction will be denied otherwise.

 The PAF may be used to write off-chain code, which is then compiled by the GHC (Glasgow Haskell Compiler), while the Plutus compiler compiles on-chain code (written in Plutus Core).
 It’s critical to grasp the link between these Plutus principles and native tokens functionality to realize how the latter becomes a more powerful feature as a result of their interaction.

 **Plutus Core**

 Plutus Core is utilized to build the eUTXO paradigm.
 Plutus Core scripts may be written in a concise, functional language comparable to Haskell, and a significant portion of Haskell can be leveraged.
-You don’t write Plutus Core as a smart contract programmer; In practice, you’ll create validator scripts in Haskell, which will be automatically compiled into Plutus Core using a GHC (Glasgow Haskell Compiler) plug-in called Plutus Tx.
-These scripts will be run ‘live’ on the chain by nodes during transaction validation.
-They will either use validator scripts to unlock UTXOs, or minting policies to regulate the minting and burning of native tokens.
+You don’t write Plutus Core as a smart contract programmer; In practice, you’ll create validator scripts in Haskell, which will be automatically compiled into Plutus Core using a GHC (Glasgow Haskell Compiler) plug-in called Plutus Tx.[^07] These scripts will be run ‘live’ on the chain by nodes during transaction validation.
+They will either use validator scripts[^08] to unlock UTXOs, or minting policies to regulate the minting and burning of native tokens.

 **Plutus Application Framework (PAF)**

 Validator scripts’ on-chain status can only be changed by transactions that spend and create script output.
 When designing a Plutus application, both the on-chain (the Plutus Core scripts) and the off-chain (the transaction building and submission) components must be taken into account.

 Unlike Ethereum, where the on-chain code is mostly written in Solidity and the off-chain code is written in JavaScript, the Cardano off-chain code is written in Haskell, exactly like the on-chain code.
-The business logic will only have to be written once this way.
+The business logic[^09] will only have to be written once this way.
 The validator script and the code that creates the transactions that execute the validator script may then employ this reasoning.

-Many applications need to monitor the UTXO set for changes to certain addresses, so if the contract is written as a state machine, you need to keep track of the unspent output, which reflects the machine’s current state, and update your local state if the on-chain state changes.
+Many applications need to monitor the UTXO set[^10] for changes to certain addresses, so if the contract is written as a state machine,[^11] you need to keep track of the unspent output, which reflects the machine’s current state, and update your local state if the on-chain state changes.
 Many applications need communication with the wallet backend to access the crypto funds they are using for transactions.
 The Plutus Application Framework (PAF) makes it simple to access services that are often used by Plutus apps.

 **Plutus Application Backend (PAB)**

 The Plutus application backend, which offers runtime support for access to the blockchain as well as additional concerns like persistence, logging, and monitoring, may be used to execute applications built using the framework’s libraries.
-Applications built on top of the PAF provide an HTTP and WebSocket interface that allows users to interact with the app from a web browser.
+Applications built on top of the PAF provide an HTTP and WebSocket[^12] interface that allows users to interact with the app from a web browser.

 The Plutus off-chain component is executed by the PAB, which is constantly iterated upon with each release.
 It handles wallet backend and node application requests, saves application state, and provides an HTTP API for managing application instances.